kachiann/mlops-project/README.md

 **1. Experiment Tracking and Model Registry**:
 - **[Mlflow](https://mlflow.org/)** is used to track experiments, including hyperparameters, metrics, and artifacts.
 - Trained models are registered in the MLflow Model Registry.
+- For this project, I have implemented experiment tracking and a model registry as illustrated below.
+Please refer to the `mlflow` folder for the registered model files.

 **2. Workflow Orchestration**: